 Other factors can play a role in cardiovascular health.
 Dr. Sree suggests following these recommendations:

 - Quit smoking.
 Smoking increases blood pressure, decreases exercise tolerance and decreases good (HDL) cholesterol.

 - Care for your mental health.
 It’s just as important for cardiovascular well-being as physical health. depression and anxiety have a pronounced effect on heart health.

 - Take your medications as instructed.
 Whether it’s aspirin or blood pressure medicine, follow your doctor’s orders.

 Baptist Health’s highly skilled cardiologists offer a progressive approach to heart care with personalized, patient-oriented diagnosis and treatment protocols.
-Whether your diagnosis is coronary artery and vascular disease, heart failure or heart rhythm disorders, our doctors and staff members help our heart patients in and around Kentucky live better, healthier lives with the best possible outcomes.
+Whether your diagnosis is a coronary artery and vascular disease, heart failure or heart rhythm disorders, our doctors and staff members help our heart patients in and around Kentucky live better, healthier lives with the best possible outcomes.
 Learn more about our services and find a Heart Care provider.